crmne/paolino.me/_posts/2025-07-09-async-ruby-is-the-future.md

 - WebSockets, SSE, and other forms of streaming
 - LLM applications

-## A New Chapter for Ruby
+## Ruby got this right

-After years in Python's async world, I've seen what happens when a language forces a syntax change to access the benefits of async concurrency on its community.
-Libraries fragment.
+Python forced its entire community to rewrite everything for `asyncio`.
+Libraries fragmented.
 Codebases split.
-Developers struggle with new syntax and concepts.

-Ruby chose a different path -- and it's the right one.

-We're witnessing Ruby's next evolution.
-Not through breaking changes or ecosystem splits, but through thoughtful additions that make our existing code better.
-The async ecosystem that seemed unnecessary when compared to traditional threading suddenly becomes essential when you hit the right use case.

-LLM applications are that use case.
-The combination of long-lived connections, streaming responses, and massive concurrency creates the perfect storm where async's benefits become undeniable.

-[Samuel Williams][] and the [async][] community have given us incredible tools.
-Unlike Python, you don't have to rewrite everything to use it.

-For those building the next generation of AI-powered applications, [async][] Ruby isn't just an option -- it's a competitive advantage.
-Lower costs, better performance, simpler operations, and you keep your existing codebase.

-The future is concurrent.
-The future is streaming.
-The future is [async][].
+Every library needed an async twin.

-And in Ruby, that future works with the code you already have.
+Ruby didn't do that.
+[Samuel Williams][] and the [async][] community built something that works with the code you already have.
+No syntax changes.
+No library migrations.
+Just better performance when you need it.

+LLM apps are where this pays off.
+Long-lived connections, streaming responses, thousands of concurrent conversations — exactly the workload where fibers beat threads.
+And your existing code doesn't have to change to benefit.

 ---

-*[RubyLLM][] powers [Chat with Work][] in production with thousands of concurrent AI conversations using [async][].
-Want elegant AI integration in Ruby?
-Check out [RubyLLM][].*
+*[RubyLLM][] powers [Chat with Work][] in production with thousands of concurrent AI conversations using [async][].*

-*Special thanks to [Samuel Williams][] for reviewing this post and providing the [fiber-vs-thread benchmarks](https://github.com/socketry/performance/tree/adfd780c6b4842b9534edfa15e383e5dfd4b4137/fiber-vs-thread) that substantiate these performance claims.*
+*Thanks to [Samuel Williams][] for reviewing this post and providing the [fiber-vs-thread benchmarks](https://github.com/socketry/performance/tree/adfd780c6b4842b9534edfa15e383e5dfd4b4137/fiber-vs-thread).*

-**Join the conversation:** I'll be speaking about async Ruby and AI at [EuRuKo 2025](https://2025.euruko.org/), [San Francisco Ruby Conference 2025](https://sfruby.com/), and [RubyConf Thailand 2026](https://rubyconfth.com/).
-Let's build the future together.
+*I'll be speaking about async Ruby and AI at [EuRuKo 2025](https://2025.euruko.org/), [San Francisco Ruby Conference 2025](https://sfruby.com/), and [RubyConf Thailand 2026](https://rubyconfth.com/).*

 [RubyLLM]: https://rubyllm.com
 [Chat with Work]: https://chatwithwork.com